Hillary Rodham Clinton

 On January 20, 2007 Clinton announced her candidacy for president, and joined the historic 2008 race.
 Although Clinton received roughly 18 million votes, she lost in the Democratic Primary to Senator Barack Obama, who went on to win the presidency.
 Clinton served as Secretary of State for the Obama administration from 2009-2013.
 During this time, Clinton focused on women and human rights.

 On April 12, 2015, Clinton announced her second run for the Democratic presidential nomination.
 Vermont's Independent Senator Bernie Sanders mounted an unexpectedly strong challenge.
-If Clinton secures the nomination at the July 2016 Democratic National Convention in Philadelphia, she will become the first woman in history to represent a major party in a U.S. presidential election.
+In July of 2016 Clinton secured the nomination at the Democratic National Convention in Philadelphia, and became the first woman in history to represent a major party in a U.S. presidential election.

 -edited by Jeanette Patrick